onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 An art can be any activity in which one can improve her skills by studying, observing or practicing.
 Becoming a disciple certainly involves all of those activities.
 In fact, as we discover more about the rabbi-disciple relationship being modeled in Jesus' day, it will become clear that those are some of the primary activities required of a disciple.
 Studying the Scripture.
 Observing the words and actions of the rabbi.
 And then putting the rabbi's words and activity into personal practice.

-Interestingly, the Greek word used for “disciple” in the New Testament is “*mathetes*” (pronounced moth-ay-tayce') and its root, “math-“ (as in "***math***ematics") means the “mental **effort** needed to think something through“. *Mathetes* is also derived from *manthano* which "carries the connotation of **intentional learning** by inquiry and observation."
+Interestingly, the Greek word used for “disciple” in the New Testament is *mathetes* (pronounced moth-ay-tayce') and its root, “math-“ (as in "***math***ematics") means the “mental **effort** needed to think something through“. *Mathetes* is also derived from *manthano* which "carries the connotation of **intentional learning** by inquiry and observation."

-In that case, becoming a disciple of another person is, by definition, an art, and making disciples would definitely qualify as an art.
+In that case, becoming a disciple of another person is, by definition, an art.
+And so too, making disciples would definitely qualify as an art.

 Referring to discipleship as an art makes clear becoming a disciple is not a passive transformation.
 It will require intentional effort.
 Becoming a disciple is hard work.
 Making disciples is even more difficult.